 Laying the child’s head on her sagging breast, she kept muttering some inaudible words to herself.

-Laying there on her chest, Adesua felt her heart immersed in her mother’s.
+With her ear to her mom’s chest, Adesua felt her heart immersed in her mother’s.
 Having been a silent observer of her mom’s intense pains and suffering, her senses decoded mom’s silent telepathed message.
 As her white eyes withdraw so suspiciously under their brows, she could make sense of the heavy heaves of her mother’s chest and the inaudible words she kept muttering amidst a bitter laugh.
 “You musn’t let anyone break you, Adesua, else you suffer from ‘violation disorder’.” she heard the senses say.

 * * *